gbirke/lebenplusplus/content/post/2019-11-17-game-of-life-functional-programming.md

   - wikimedia
 description: "A tutorial on how to implement a 'findNeighbors' function in different ways and the negative performance impact of functional programming patterns when using JavaScript"
 ---
 I participated in the [Global Day of Coderetreat](https://www.coderetreat.org/), practicing on the [Game of Life Kata](https://kata-log.rocks/game-of-life-kata) and heard that some people solved the problem of finding neighboring cells with a [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product).
-I did not see their solution, but tried out to apply the idea to my own solution.
-While trying it out, I learned something about JavaScript, functional programming and performance.
+I did not see their solution, but tried out figure out my own solution.
+I learned something about JavaScript, functional programming and performance, which I will share in this article.
 <!--more-->
 Common implementations of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) model the grid of the "playing field" as nested arrays of rows and columns.
 An example of a 3x3 grid could look like this: